heinrich-kipp-werk/NetBox-Sync-vCenter/README.md

 # NetBox-Sync

 -----
-This is a fork of [this](https://github.com/bb-Ricardo/netbox-sync) project with little customizations
+This is a fork of [this](https://github.com/bb-Ricardo/netbox-sync) project with small customizations
 -----

 This is a tool to sync data from different sources to a NetBox instance.